Bible Verse of the Day – All Souls Day (The Commemoration of All the Faithful Departed) – November 2 2023

 Now since we are talking about the Communion of Saints, we also want to make sure to understand that those going through this final purification are still in communion with God, with those members of the Church on Earth, and with those in Heaven.

 For example, we are called to pray for those in Purgatory.
 Our prayers are effective.
 God uses those prayers, which are acts of our love, as instruments of His grace of purification.
-He allows us and invites us to participate in their final purification by our prayers and sacrifices.
+He allows us and invites us to participate in their final purification through our prayers and sacrifices.

 This forges a bond of union with them.
 And no doubt the saints in Heaven especially offer prayers for those in this final purification as they await full communion with them in Heaven.